vercel/next.js/docs/routing/introduction.md

 - `href` - The name of the page in the `pages` directory.
 For example `/blog/[slug]`.
 - `as` - The url that will be shown in the browser.
 For example `/blog/hello-world`.

+You have to make sure `href` and `as` are compatible, as explained [here](https://github.com/vercel/next.js/blob/master/errors/incompatible-href-as.md).

 ```jsx
 import Link from 'next/link'